-Present study highlighted the 30 local medicinal plants in managing geriatric diseases.
-In the present study, uses and their bioactive compounds are provided and a base line data for further advance work are also given.
-The study also draws attention towards the use of local plant resources in sustainable manner and conservation.
+The present study highlighted the use of 30 local medicinal plants for managing geriatric diseases.
+In the present study, uses and their bioactive compounds are provided, and baseline data for further advanced work are also given.
+This study also draws attention to the use of local plant resources in a sustainable manner and for conservation.

 Disclaimer (Artificial intelligence)